smu160/PvsNP/README.md

 The best way to start using this code is by cloning the repository as follows:

-1. Open a terminal in your machine
+1. Open a terminal on your machine
 2. On the [main page](https://github.com/jaberry/Hen_Lab) of this repo, hit `Clone or download`
 3. Copy the link in the small pop-up windows that says `Clone with HTTPS`
 4. In your terminal, enter the following line: `git clone <Web-URL>` (not including the `< >`)